This article originally appeared on VICE UK.

-I downloaded poker app Full Tilt, stuck £40 of my own money in and prepared to get down to some serious Hold 'Em.
-But first I had to get in the right mindset, and for poker that means:
+While online poker is illegal in most of the US, it's regulated in the UK, so I downloaded poker app Full Tilt, stuck $50 of my own money in, and prepared to get down to some serious Hold 'Em.
+But first I had to get in the right mindset, and for poker, that means:

 DOWNING ENERGY DRINKS

-All I needed to do now, I'd learnt from the masters, was:
+I learned from the masters.
+All I needed to do now was:

 BE A DICK

-I'd never gambled before, aside from the stupid mates-bets you make on the bus, where money is just a useful punch line in pointing out how a football team are shite and can't win anything (here's looking at you, Arsenal).
+I'd never gambled before, aside from the stupid friend bets you make on the bus, where money is just a useful punch line in pointing out how a football team is shit and can't win anything.
 But now I was playing with real money it was time to get mean.
 With "Taurine" and "L-Carnitine" pulsing through my bloodstream, I thought it prudent to start jacking my fellow matrix men with some jibes.
 If I managed to lower their confidence to startling levels, they would be less inclined to fight back against my extortionate bets.
 Granted, I'd only gone in with $20 (and the blinds were less than a dollar each), but shit, you've got to start being a high roller somewhere, right?
 Rome wasn't built in a day.

 ANNOY PLAYERS BY CONSTANTLY GUESSING THEIR HANDS

 Canadian poker player Daniel Negreanu has won six World Series of Poker (WSOP) bracelets in the past decade.
 He is also a motormouth who babbles incessantly during the play and continually tries (usually successfully) to read the hands of the other players, effectively psyching them out.
-I realised that, without my booming baritone voice and menacing cadence, this wouldn't have as much of an effect on the Full Tilt poker app for Mac – but if I didn't try I'd be kicking myself forever.
+I realized that, without my booming baritone voice and menacing cadence, this wouldn't have as much of an effect on the Full Tilt poker app for Mac—but if I didn't try, I'd be kicking myself forever.